Dr. Abigail Walsh

 More about Dr. Walsh:

-A versatile and passionate performer and educator, Dr. Abigail Walsh joined the University of Illinois Springfield faculty in 2012.
-As Applied Music Specialist, she directs and coaches the Camerata chamber ensembles, coordinates instrumental instruction courses, directs the UIS Band and UIS Flute Choir, and teaches applied flute.
+A versatile and passionate performer and educator, Abigail Walsh joined the University of Illinois Springfield faculty in 2012.
+As an Applied Music Specialist, she teaches applied flute, directs the UIS flute choir, directs and coaches the Camerata chamber ensembles and teaches Music Appreciation.

-Prior to her Illinois positions, she held the Principal Flute position in Hartford Opera Theatre, the Ottumwa Symphony Orchestra and the Oskaloosa Symphony.
-Dr. Walsh has also been a faculty member at the Hartt School, the Hartt School Community Division and the Ethel Walker School, as well as the flute teaching assistant at the University of Iowa.
+She has held the Principal Flute position in Hartford Opera Theater, the Ottumwa Symphony Orchestra and the Oskaloosa Symphony and has been on the faculties of the Hartt School, the Hartt School Community Division and the Ethel Walker School, as well as the flute teaching assistant at the University of Iowa.
 She has been the flute faculty artist at the Five Seasons Chamber Music Festival, Hartt High School Intensive Instrumental Workshop, and the Western Illinois University’s Summer Music Institute.

-Praised for her radiant tone and inspiring teaching style, Abigail gives master classes and performs solo and chamber recitals regularly, particularly with UIS pianist Pei-I Wang in Music Wall Duo and the Central Illinois Woodwind Quintet.
-She has performed at four NFA conventions, the Wisconsin, Mid-Atlantic, Chicago and Iowa Flute Festivals and has been a featured soloist with the Cedar Rapids, Decatur and Taylorville Municipal Bands as well as with carious groups at the University of Iowa, the Hartt School, the University of Illinois Springfield, and through the Engelbach-Hart Music Festival.
+As a soloist, she has performed at four NFA conventions, the Florida, Wisconsin, Mid-Atlantic, Chicago and Iowa Flute Festivals and has been a featured soloist with the Cedar Rapids, Decatur and Taylorville Municipal Bands as well as with various groups at the University of Iowa, the Hartt School, the University of Illinois Springfield, and through the Engelbach-Hart Music Festival.
+As an ambassador of new music, she is a member and performer in the Flute New Music Consortium.
 Abigail has been a prizewinner or finalist in the NFA Piccolo Artist Competition, the Washington Society Young Artist Competition, and the Emeritus Recording Competition.